brillout/wildcard-api/docs/readme.template.md

 Most notably with [gRPC](https://grpc.io/) which is getting popular in the industry.

 Both gRPC and Wildcard are RPC tools.
-While gRPC focuses on cross-platform support (Go, Python, Java, C++, etc.), Wildcard only supports the Browser - Node.js stack.
+While gRPC focuses on cross-platform support (Go, Python, Java, C++, ...), Wildcard only supports the Browser - Node.js stack.
 This allows Wildcard to have a simple design and to be super easy to use.